jdm/who-roots-the-rooters/dump.md

 In Servo the consequences would be even worse: if the garbage collector can't see all references, it might free a node that is still in use.
-So it's essential for both security and programmer convenience that we get rid of this manual effort.
+It's essential for both security and programmer convenience that we get rid of this manual effort.

 Rust has a notion of [traits](http://doc.rust-lang.org/tutorial.html#traits),